The four operations on perverse motives: Introduction

 \section{Introduction}

 Let $k$ be a field of characteristic zero with a fixed embedding $\sigma:k \hookrightarrow \bbC$ into the field of complex numbers.
 A $k$-variety is a separated $k$-scheme of finite type.
+Unless otherwise specified, we will only consider quasi-projective $k$-varieties.

-In present work we construct the four operations on the derived categories of perverse Nori motives.
-In order to combine the tools available from \cite{AyoubI,AyoubII} and \cite{MR923134,MR923133} in a most efficient way, we define the abelian category of perverse Nori motives on a given $k$-variety as a byproduct of the triangulated category of constructible \'etale motives on the same variety.
+In the present work, we construct the four operations on the derived categories of perverse Nori motives.
+In order to combine the tools provided by Ayoub in~\cite{AyoubI,AyoubII} and Beilinson in~\cite{MR923134,MR923133} in a most efficient way, we define the abelian category of perverse Nori motives on a given $k$-variety as a byproduct of the triangulated category of constructible \'etale motives on the same variety.
 Over the base field the category obtained still coincides with the usual category of Nori motives but now, as we show, it is possible to equip the derived categories of these abelian categories with the four operations of Grothendieck as well as nearby and vanishing cycles functors.
+However, we leave the construction of the tensor product and internal $\Hom$ operations on these categories to a later paper.

-In particular, as an application, we show that many classical constructions done with perverse sheaves, such that intersection cohomology groups or Leray spectral sequences, are motivic and therefore compatible with Hodge theory.
-This recover and strenghten works by Zucker \cite{MR534758}, Saito \cite{MHMII}, Arapura \cite{MR2178703} and de Cataldo-Migliorini \cite{MR2680404}.
-Moreover it provides an arithmetic proof via reduction to positive characteristic and the Weil conjecture of the pureness of the Hodge structure on intersection cohomology with coefficients in a geometric variation of Hodge structures.
+In particular, as an application, we show that many classical constructions done with perverse sheaves, such as intersection cohomology groups or Leray spectral sequences, are motivic and therefore compatible with Hodge theory.
+This recovers and strengthens works by Zucker~\cite{MR534758}, Saito~\cite{MHMII}, Arapura~\cite{MR2178703} and de Cataldo--Migliorini~\cite{MR2680404}.
+Moreover it provides an arithmetic proof via reduction to positive characteristic and the Weil conjectures of the pureness of the Hodge structure on intersection cohomology with coefficients in a geometric variation of Hodge structures.